 The Credit Opportunities Fund returned −4.91% in the quarter compared with −0.29% for the Barclays U.S. High-Yield Ba/B 2% Issuer Capped Bond Index.
 The Since Inception (04/29/2014) total return was −6.62% as of December 31, 2014.
 The fund's expense ratio was 2.63% as estimated on the fund's inception date, May 31, 2014.

 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 redemption fee on shares held 90 days or less.

 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

-The fund's positions are entirely based on bottom-up credit selection, regardless of credit quality, industry, or regional characteristics.
-Our focus is on generating total return-income plus capital appreciation.
-At the end of the quarter, the bulk of the fund's investments were in high yield bonds.
-Domestic bonds, including short-term holdings, accounted for more than half of the portfolio's total net assets, non-U.S. fixed income securities totaled a bit more than 20% of assets, and the reminder was invested in bank loans, equities, and derivative securities.
-The portfolio had a relatively short duration of less than three years at the end of the quarter.
+The fund's positions are entirely based on bottom-up selection, regardless of credit quality, industry, or regional characteristics.
+At the end of the quarter, slightly more than two-thirds of the fund's investments were in high yield bonds.
+Bank debt, the second-largest allocation, and short-term holdings together accounted for about one-quarter of the portfolio's total net assets.
+Our bank debt exposure has allowed us to generate high current income with less interest rate risk than high yield bonds.
+The balance of the portfolio consisted of modest allocations to convertible bonds, equities, and derivatives.
+We maintained a relatively short duration of approximately three years during the quarter.
 (Duration measures a fund's sensitivity to changes in interest rates.)